sadikahmetaydin/real-estate-website/README.md

 A real estate website build with reactjs and tailwindcss.

 # 💡About this project
-In this project it consists of 1 parts.
+In this project it consists of Front-end parts.
 This website modern estate template for someone's done this job.
 You'll see landing page four menu, Home, About, Projects, Testimonials and last one Contact Us.
 I gave lots of information each part of menu.
 You can easily click and visit menu.

 ## ⚡Technologies